- Focus on success

 Eagle Success is a special enrollment opportunity for students on both the Statesboro and Armstrong Campuses.
 These students begin classes in the summer, gaining access to campus resources and support to assist in their transition to college.
 This five-week program runs concurrently with Georgia Southern’s summer term, from mid-June to mid-July.
 Students live on campus with other participants, creating an engaged community with opportunities for success.

 Students who are interested in participating in Eagle Success should complete the regular undergraduate application for admission, applying for the fall or summer term.
 Qualified applicants will be invited to attend.
 Space is limited, and reservations will be accepted on a first-come, first-served basis.

-How to Participate in Eagle Success for Summer 2019
+How to Participate in Eagle Success

 Students are admitted to Eagle Success during a holistic admissions review process.
 Additionally, any student admitted for the summer or fall term can choose to participate in Eagle Success.
 Decisions are made based on a holistic review of high school curriculum, grade point average, and college entrance exam scores.